 Of course, companies have the experience to make assessments of a new hire’s initial skill level, along with the resources, like manuals and in-company training programmes, to put them on the right track towards high performance.
 However, when you are hiring new employees to perform specialised cleaning tasks in your home, you may not be able to assess their initial skill levels, nor have the necessary time, tools or training space for employees to practice and develop.

-This is why finding a training programme for home cleaning services, designed and taught by experts in the domestic housekeeping industry, will give your new hires the opportunity to develop skills they will need to perform all house cleaning tasks to your expectations.
+This is why finding a training programme for home cleaning services, designed and taught by experts in the domestic housekeeping industry, will give your new hires the opportunity to develop skills.
+Skills they will need to perform all house cleaning tasks to your expectations.

-Here we will provide a short manual which will focus on the keys to successful staff training.
-Whether you are investing in a training programme or developing your own, it is important to consider these points as a path to happy, productive workers and spotless homes.
+Here we will provide a short manual that will focus on the keys to successful staff training.
+Whether you are investing in a training programme or developing your own.
+It is important to consider these points as a path to happy, productive workers and spotless homes.

 Here we find the most important aspect of a complete training programme.
 Safety instructions.
-Proper chemical use and storage, equipment use, and proper cleaning techniques for strenuous tasks or hard-to-reach areas will greatly reduce workplace injuries.
+As well as proper chemical use and storage, equipment use.
+And proper cleaning techniques for strenuous tasks or hard-to-reach areas.
+All will greatly reduce workplace injuries.

-It is important to know exactly what a new hire’s current skill level is, to avoid assigning them with cleaning tasks they haven’t been properly trained for.
-A new employee may be shy about telling you that they do not have experience with certain tasks, for fear of losing their job.
-By taking the time to determine their strengths and weaknesses, you can start them on tasks they know, while letting them train for new skills which they can apply later.
+It is important to know exactly what a new hire’s current skill level is.
+So to avoid assigning them with cleaning tasks they haven’t been properly trained for.
+A new employee may be shy about telling you that they do not have experience with certain tasks.
+For fear of losing their job.
+By taking the time to determine their strengths and weaknesses, you can start them on tasks they know.
+While letting them train for new skills that they can apply later.

 An Experienced Trainer